 This issue we have as people goes beyond deliberate misleading as well.
 People on Facebook for example don’t necessarily deliberately mislead each other.
-It’s just that when you’re suffering and when you’re fighting to the degree that it seems like the marriage is over and when you’re puking your guts up or when the baby is screaming in the middle of the night, it isn’t the time that anyone films each other or takes pictures.
+It’s just that when you’re suffering or on the day that it seems like the marriage is over or when you’re puking your guts up or when the baby is screaming in the middle of the night, it isn’t the time that anyone films each other or takes pictures.
 Those aren’t the pictures you’ll see in anyone’s photo albums.
 But they exist in every person’s life.
 And honestly if you were suffering like that and someone grabbed a camera to film it, it would feel bad.
 It would feel as if instead of being supported, they are making a spectacle of you.
 But when we are in pain, these photo albums make it seem like everyone else is in heaven and we are alone in hell.
 When we don’t have the capacity to face our own pain, we make it about them being bad.
 When we don’t have enough money to feel free and secure and abundant, we make the wealthy person a horrible person for having the luxury they have in their life.
 When we feel like we need rescue in some way from some pain, we make the person who is enjoying himself or herself a horrible person for being self centered.
 We make them the reason that we can’t have what we want so badly.
 This state is powerless.
 This state holds us apart from being able to create what we want out of this life.

 When we are not in someone’s shoes, we assume things.
 We assume things that are often entirely inaccurate.
 You are not in someone’s shoes (perspective) deep enough until you realize that you would make the exact same decisions that they are making.
 You are not far enough in someone’s shoes until the judgment you had towards them dissolves.
 It is the decision that someone’s perspective is wrong or bad that makes us incapable of stepping into their shoes.
 Our ego will not let us do it for fear of becoming wrong or bad ourselves.